samboy/lunacy/README.md

 # Changelog (Luancy binary only)

+* `2022-11-04` Second part of HalfSiphash key is now correctly 32 bits instead of 64 bits.
+This does not affect how HalfSip runs, except it will now run a little faster since a 64-bit number doesn’t need to be converted in to a 32-bit one.
+* `2022-10-23` `lunacy.today()` returns `nil` if `time_t` is 32-bit.
+  This way, people will deal with the Y2038 issues now instead of on January 19, 2038.
+This does not affect the 32-bit Windows build, and it does not affect 32-bit implementations of Linux with a 64-bit `time_t` (Alpine Linux, etc.).
+This only affects the rare 32-bit Linux distribution subbornly holding on to the 32-bit `time_t`.
 * `2022-09-14` Add `lunacy.today()`
 * `2022-08-11` Bugfix: Make sure bit32.rrotate doesn’t ever engage in undefined behavior